 About The Philippines and Interview with Robert Graham

-It’s made up of more than 7000 islands that are home to more than 100 million people who make up the third largest English-speaking nation in the world, has outstanding beaches, a vibrant culture, excellent cuisine and is eight hours flying time from Australia.
+It’s made up of more than 7000 islands that are home to more than 100 million people who make up the third largest English-speaking nation in the world, has outstanding beaches, a vibrant culture, excellent cuisine and is under eight hours flying time from Australia.
 The Philippines, now being discovered by a new generation of travellers looking for something different to the usual south-east Asian destinations.

 Robert Graham, chief executive of wholesaler All About Asia which he founded in 1991, has travelled the length and breadth of this sprawling archipelago and shares his thoughts on a destination which in the past has, to a degree, been overlooked by Australians.